 North Dakota Massage Liability Insurance Guidelines

-If you are interested in becoming an LMT in North Dakota, you have to know that there are certain requirements, not only for minimum hours of classes, but also for keeping your license up to date.
-There is no requirement in ND for having a policy in order to practice, but like any other state, and any other professional practice, having liability coverage is a good idea.
-At the very least, practitioners should look in to liability coverage in terms of injury, so that if they are sued by a client, or if they do actually injure a client, they are going to be covered.
+If you are interested in becoming an LMT in North Dakota, you have to know that there are certain requirements that must be adhered to.
+While there is no requirement in ND for having a policy to practice, having liability coverage is a good idea.
+At the very least, practitioners should look into liability coverage in terms of injury, so that if they are sued by a client, or if they do actually injure a client, they are going to be covered.

-In North Dakota, the minimum hour requirement is higher than it is in other states; all applicants who want to sit in for the licensing exam are going to have to complete a minimum of 750 hours, in special classes, before they are going to be able to take the licensing exam.
-Once the hours are completed, in an approved and accredited school, you will have to pass the appropriate licensing exam, which is the MBLEx or NCETMB, in order to receive a license to practice in the state.
-In addition to being licensed, it is also a requirement for all licensed therapists to renew their license every year, at a rate of $100; additionally, for those who renew their licenses after the cut-off date, there is a $50 penalty for late renewals.
+In addition to being licensed, it is also a requirement for all licensed therapists to renew their license annually, at a rate of $100.
+Additionally, for those who renew their licenses after the cut-off date, there is a $50 penalty for late renewals.
 32 hours of CEUs are also required annually, and a maximum of 12 of those hours can be completed online, for those who want to do so.

 Or click here to apply for insurance.

 Number of credentialed practitioners in this state: 726

 Required Education: 750